TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Flight Geometries

 The geometrical relationships between the aircraft in dogfights are illustrated in Fig. \ref{fig:geometry}.
 For simplicity, the ego and opponent aircraft are referred to as the ownship and the opponent, respectively.
 The line-of-sight (LOS) vector $\boldsymbol{\rho}$ denotes a vector from the ownship to the opponent.
 The deviation and aspect angle ($\lambda_b, \epsilon_b$) represent the angle between $\boldsymbol{\rho}$ and each heading vector of the ownship ($\boldsymbol{X_b}$) and opponent ($\boldsymbol{X^{oppo}_{b}}$), respectively.
 The angle-off $\eta_b$ indicates the angular difference between the heading vector of the ownship and opponent.
 We further define the horizontal and elevation angles ($\lambda_E, \gamma_E$) that represent the horizontal and vertical deviation angles that can be obtained from Eq. \ref{eq:geometry_angle}:

 where the superscript $\boldsymbol{proj}$ indicates a projected vector with respect to the global plane $\boldsymbol{XY_E}$.
-In air combat research, the geometric area where the agent can effectively inflict damage is defined as the weapon engagement zone (WEZ), which is a two-degree spherical cone truncated at a distance range of 500 to 3000 ft from the ego aircraft\cite{pope2021hierarchical}.
+In air combat research, the geometric area where the agent can effectively inflict damage can be defined as a damage zone (DZ), which is a two-degree spherical cone truncated at a distance range of \SI[group-separator={,},group-minimum-digits=4]{500} to \SI[group-separator={,},group-minimum-digits=4]{3000}{ft} from the ego aircraft\cite{pope2021hierarchical}.